nolash/go-vise/README.md

 if `root_symbol` is not set, the symbol `root` will be used.

+### Assembler

+`go run ./dev/asm <assembly_file>`

+Will output bytecode on STDOUT generated from a valid assembly file.

 ### Disassembler

-`go run ./dev/testdata/ <binary_file>`
+`go run ./dev/disasm/ <binary_file>`

-The output from this tool is to be considered debugging output, as the assembly language isn't formalized yet.

-In the meantime, it will at least list all the instructions, and thus validate the file.

-### Assembler

-**TBD**

-An assmebly language will be defined to generate the _routing_ and _execution_ bytecodes for each menu node.
+Will list all the instructions on STDOUT from a valid binary file.